pichim/PES_Board/docs/markdown/ir_sensor.md

 #### Procedure

-- Tape the paper tape to the flat surface from the edge of the choosen object and use a tape measure to mark the measurement points on the tape (e.g. 0 to 15 cm every 1 cm, then 17.5 to 30 cm every 2.5 cm and 35 to 75 cm every 5 cm, appropriate measurements may vary depending on the sensor type)
+- Tape the paper tape to the flat surface from the edge of the chosen object and use a tape measure to mark the measurement points on the tape (e.g. 0 to 15 cm every 1 cm, then 17.5 to 30 cm every 2.5 cm and 35 to 75 cm every 5 cm, appropriate measurements may vary depending on the sensor type)

 <p align="center">
     <img src="../images/IR_task.png" alt="IR task" width="650"/> </br>
     <i>Performing the exercise</i>
 </p>

 - To read the values measured by the sensor, it is essential to include a command that will be executed every iteration of the program.
-There for, this command is positioned within the ``while()`` loop but after the ``if()`` statement which indicates that the command will start reading sensor values after starting the program execution with the **USER** button.
+Therefore, this command is positioned within the ``while()`` loop but after the ``if()`` statement which indicates that the command will start reading sensor values after starting the program execution with the **USER** button.

 ```cpp
 // read analog input